Precious Info on Yachting Around the Endless Greek Islands

 Boat Shows and Regattas

 With such a long history in yachting, Greece is the place where many yachting-related events are taking place.
-Unfortunately, due to COVID19 some of them were canceled in 2020 and either rescheduled or being reviewed for 2021.
-Just indicatively we will name a few that might hopefully take place 2021:
+Unfortunately, due to COVID19 some of them were canceled in 2020 and either rescheduled or postponed in 2021.
+Just indicatively we will name a few that will hopefully take place in 2022:

 Mediterranean Yacht Show.
-It is planned for April 22nd-25th, 2021, offering 4 days of fun yachting around the port of Nafplion.
+It is planned for April 30th-May 4th, 2022, offering 4 days of fun yachting around the port of Nafplion.

 Athens Boat Show.
-This important annual event includes exhibitors in the area of speed boats, sailing boats, equipment, fishing, and other services related to marine tourism.
+This important annual event (December 7th-11th, 2022) includes exhibitors in the area of speed boats, sailing boats, equipment, fishing, and other services related to marine tourism.

 Spetses Classic Yacht Regatta.
 Organized by the Yacht Club of Greece and supported by the one-and-only Poseidonion Grand Hotel, this prestigious regatta in the Saronic gulf attracts international crews.
-It has been rescheduled for June 24th-27th, 2021.
+It has been scheduled for June 23rd-26th, 2022.

 Suggested Boat Charters